-The Whitsunday Island's weather is mostly calm, with the islands enjoying protection from the Great Barrier Reef, making for one of the safest sailing grounds in the world.
-But the truth is, you can encounter lousy weather anywhere – especially when the ocean is involved.
+The Whitsunday islands weather is mostly calm with the islands enjoying protection from the Great Barrier Reef, making for one of the safest sailing grounds in the world.
+But the truth is, you can encounter lousy weather basically anywhere – especially when the ocean is involved.

-Take the experience of Trip in a Van as an example; they chartered with us in early September, which is considered one of the best times of the year to sail.
-However, TIAV came up against some unusual spring weather systems – despite conditions before and after their trip being picture perfect!
+Sometimes, even in the peak seasons, the winds can pick up to 30 knots.
+Take the experience of Trip in a Van as an example; they chartered with us in early September.
+They came up against some unusual spring weather systems – despite conditions before and after their trip being picture perfect!

 Thankfully, the Whitsunday Islands offer options to those chartering a yacht in unfavourable weather.
-You will find that while you're original literary may need to change, it's still possible to see some breathtaking places, have loads of fun and experience a unique island adventure.
+You will find that while you’re original literary may need to change; it’s still possible to see some breathtaking places, have loads of fun and experience the island adventure you hoped for.

-There are guidelines for when the best time to visit the Whitsundays is, with some seasons providing more idyllic and consistent conditions than others.
+There are guidelines for when the best time to visit the Whitsundays is, with some seasons providing more of a guarantee for good weather than others.
 But, there are no rules, and you could come into strong winds or rain despite planning to avoid it.

 There are advantages to sailing at different times throughout the year, and it's worth doing your research to see what pros & cons appeal to you.